 RECOGNIZE OTHER HEAT SOURCES

 You might be very shocked to discover just how much sunlight can impact the temperature inside your home.
 And depending on the time of year, that added heat can be your friend or your enemy.
 In the summertime, keep curtains and blinds closed to block out the additional heat and reduce the air conditioner’s workload.
 But in the wintertime, open the curtains and blinds to take advantage of the sun’s warmth to reduce your heating cost.

 Think about when you are using your oven and your clothes dryer.
 Both of these appliances introduce a lot of heat into your home.
 In the summertime, use them as sparingly as possible and in the evening or night’s cooler hours.
 In the wintertime, both appliances will provide a boost of warmth to your home in the evening after the sun goes down, and your furnace is forced to work harder.

 INSULATE AND REPAIR

 You are spending your hard-earned money to heat and cool your home.
 And you don’t want that money wasted as warmed or cooled air escapes through cracked windows, around gaps at your doors, or through walls with poor or no insulation.
 All of these issues are things that you can repair or have fixed by a handyman to keep your home warmer in the winter and cooler in the summer.

 Leaks in your ductwork can also be robbing you of as much as 30% of your cooled or warmed air.
 And exposed ductwork in areas such as basements, attics, and crawl spaces should be insulated to reduce heat loss in the winter and cool air loss in the summer.
-If you are not comfortable inspecting your ductwork, call the pros from Action Air & Plumbing at (806) 787-6501 for a duct and HVAC inspection.
+If you are not comfortable inspecting your ductwork, call the pros from Action Air Plumbing and Septic at 806-583-3558 for a duct and HVAC inspection.
 Our factory-trained team will help keep your system functioning cost-effectively throughout the year.
 And all of the work is backed by a complete warranty.